SanderPe/flower_opacus/README.md

 ------------------------
 server.py

-the aggregated metrics: F1, accuracy, precision, recall are printed after a run is completed and after each global training round in differential privacy mode, also the aggregated epsilon (privacy guarantee) is printed during training
+the aggregated metrics: F1, accuracy, precision, recall are printed after a run is completed and after each global training round.

+in differential privacy mode, also the aggregated epsilon (privacy guarantee) is printed during training